Microscopic optical potentials from a Greens function approach: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We thank G. Blanchon and C. Hebborn for useful discussions and C. Pruitt for providing compound elastic contributions.
+We are also grateful to the anonymous referee for the detailed review and invaluable comments, which helped improve the current manuscript.
 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344, with support from LDRD project 21-ERD-006.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under the FRIB Theory Alliance award DE-SC0013617.